fknives/Android-Tutorial-Test-ShowCase/codekata/viewmodel.instructionset.md

 Since the action takes place in the ViewModel constructor, instead of additional calls, we need to simulate that time has elapsed.

-Note: the `TestMainDispatcher` Extension we are using sets `StandardTestDispatcher` as the dispatcher for `Dispatcher.Main`, that's why our test is linear and not shaky.
+Note: the `StandardTestMainDispatcher` Extension we are using sets `StandardTestDispatcher` as the dispatcher for `Dispatcher.Main`, that's why our test is linear and not shaky.

 ```kotlin
 testScheduler.advanceTimeBy(501)